Colliders: Other luminosity issues

 \subsubsection{Optimization of integrated luminosity}

 The aim of the operation of a collider must be to optimize the integrated luminosity.
-Two parts of the operation must be distinguished: the luminosity run with a lifetime $\tau$ and the preparation time between two luminosity runs t$_{p}$.
-The optimization problem is very similar to the challenge of a formula 1 racing team: the length of running with decreasing performance (slowing down with ageing tires) and the time needed to restore the performance (changing tires).
-The best strategy should minimize the overall time needed. ~\\ In principle, the knowledge of the preparation time allows an optimization of ${\cal L}_{\mathrm{int}}$. ~\\ If we assume an exponential decay of the luminosity ${\cal{L}}(t) = {\cal{L}}_{0} \cdot e^{t/\tau}$ we want to maximize the average luminosity $<{\cal{L}}>$:
+Two parts of the~operation must be distinguished: the luminosity run with a lifetime $\tau$ and the preparation time between two luminosity runs t$_{p}$.
+The optimization problem is very similar to the challenge of a formula 1 racing team: the length of running with decreasing performance (slowing down with ageing tires) and the~time needed to restore the performance (changing tires).
+The best strategy should minimize the overall time needed.